Mannete Ramaili

+Mannete Ramaili is a Kingdom of Lesotho diplomat and politician.
+She served as Lesotho ambassador to the Republic of Ireland and was minister of Tourism, Culture and Environment of Lesotho.

 Early life

 Ramaili was born in Lesotho and has been outspoken about women's rights since 1987.
 Earlier in her career she was involved with the International Planned Parenthood Federation.

 Political career

-In 2005 Ramaili was appointed Ambassador of the Kingdom of Lesotho to the Republic of Ireland.
+In 2005, Ramaili was appointed Ambassador of the Kingdom of Lesotho to the Republic of Ireland.
 Ramaili was Lesotho's ambassador until 2009.
 During her time in Ireland she helped to establish the Irish NGO 'Action Lesotho' which works in Maputsoe.
-During her time she visited areas across Ireland with His Excellency Mr Paddy Fay to raise awareness on issues that affect the people of Lesotho.
+During her time she visited areas across Ireland with His Excellency Paddy Fay to raise awareness on issues that affect the people of Lesotho.
 Issues such as HIV and female genital mutilation.

 In 2010, Ramaili was appointed Minister for Tourism, Culture and Environment, following the dismissal from government of Lebohang Ntsinyi by Prime Minister Pakalitha Mosisili.
 As of April 2011, Ramaili was one of seven women ministers in the Cabinet, alongside: Mamphono Khaketla, Maphoka Motoboli, Mathabiso Lepono, Mphu Keneileo Ramatlapeng, Mpeo Mahase-Moiloa and Pontso Suzan Matumelo Sekatle.
 She has led measures to cut alcohol consumption in Lesotho.